 Apply this format to all the sub-topics of the subject for a clearer understanding.
 When you make your notes in this format, you will also read about the event accordingly.
 Your mind will automatically sieve out the required information and you will be able to make concise notes with all the important information.

 For political philosophies, it is imperative to understand the circumstances they were born in.
 The political and social conditions prevalent at a particular time were responsible for shaping these theories.

 Simply mugging the theories will lead to confusion, so it is best to have an overview of the entire situation.
 Thereafter just focus on the keywords of each theory for answer writing.
-For example, in capitalism, market economy, laissez-faire etc are important keywords that must feature in your answers.
+For example, in capitalism, a market economy, laissez-faire, etc are important keywords that must feature in your answers.

 2. Books to Read for World History for UPSC Mains

 Being a sub-topic, World History should be prioritized accordingly.
 Do not refer more than 2 books at the most otherwise you will just end up wasting your time; remember there are other topics in the paper that need to be covered too.
 The World History syllabus has been clearly mentioned and can easily be covered even with one book.